ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for 1.16.2_1514, released 4 November 2019
 {: #1162_1514}

-The following scrollable table shows the changes that are included in the patch `1.16.2_1514`.
+The following tables show the changes that are included in the patch `1.16.2_1514`.
 If you update to this version from an earlier version, you choose when to update your cluster master and worker nodes.
 For more information, see [Update types](/docs/containers?topic=containers-cs_versions#update_types) and [Version 1.16](/docs/containers?topic=containers-cs_versions#cs_v116).
 {: shortdesc}

+**Master patch**

 | Component | Previous | Current | Description |
 | --------- | -------- | ------- | ----------- |